 How do I make healthy family dinners when I’m short on time?

 Also, take some time to plan your meals at the beginning of the week; this will save a lot of time in the long run.
-Choosing a few “themed” dinners each week, such as Meatless Monday, Taco Tuesday, Pizza Friday, or leftovers night can make planning much faster and easier.
+Choose a few “themed” dinners each week, such as Meatless Monday, Taco Tuesday, Pizza Friday, or leftovers night to make planning faster and easier.